cynnamolgus/GViNT/README.md

 Loads runtime state data from the file at `savefile_path` and restores the state.

 #### _save_state() -> Dictionary
-Virtual method called while saving the state, must return a JSON-compatible `Dictionary` containing data that's supposed to be preserved in the savestate.
+Virtual method called while saving the state, must return a JSON-compatible `Dictionary` containing data that will then be preserved in the savestate.

 #### _load_state(savestate: Dictionary)
 Virtual method called while reloading the state, must restore the runtime's state based on data provided by `_save_state()`.